 He regularly holds training and technological innovation courses, as well as workshops, in the musical field for school teachers of all levels, conservatories and musical academies (Ist.
 Musicale della Valle d'Aosta, Conservatory of Cosenza, Conservatory of Rome, Conservatory of Pescara, Conservatory of Ferrara, Conservatory of Turin, Ist.
 Music V. Bellini of Caltanissetta, Liceo Musicale Montanari of Verona, Liceo Pedagogio Rosmini of Trento).

-In 2012 he was appointed educational coordinator of the applied music technology courses that take place at the Forum Academy within the prestigious recording studios of the Forum Music Village in Rome, founded in 1969 by Ennio Morricone and Louis Bacalov.
-For the academy he designs the two-year training course in Sound Engineer considered by many professionals in the sector the most complete professional training course that can be attended in Italy today.
+In 2012 he was appointed didactic coordinator of the courses in applied music technology that take place at the Forum Academy within the prestigious recording studios of the Forum Music Village in Rome, founded in 1969 by Ennio Morricone and Louis Bacalov.
+For the academy he designed the two-year training course in Sound Engineer considered by many professionals in the sector to be the most complete professional training course that can be attended in Italy today.

 In 2014 he taught music technologies at Saint Louis College of Music in Rome as part of the academic courses of Composition applied to Images and taught Musical Composition as part of the academic courses of Electronic Music.
 From the academic year 2014-15 he teaches Virtual Orchestration (three-year contract) at the S. Cecilia Conservatory of Music in Rome.